Certifieddonnie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions : it allows the owner and group owner to execute and all users read 7-everybody : i allows everybody to execute the hello file 8-James_Bond : gives all permission to other users but not user and group.
+9-John_Doe : sets the file to that mode